Stuart-D-King/homer_segmentation/README.md

 std  |    73.40|    35.28|    65.24|    50.44
 max  |  3831.00|  1512.00|  3621.00|  2276.00

-Other important input variables identified by HOMER are whether a user has imported her own wind or solar location metrics, and whether a user opts to use HOMER's default sample file.
+Other important input variables identified by HOMER are whether a user has imported his/her own wind or solar location metrics, and whether a user opts to use HOMER's default sample file.
 The act of importing more precise weather data is viewed favorably in regards to the user's seriousness of turning a simulation into a real project.
 Similarly, HOMER does not consider a simulation run using its default sample file to correlate with project realness.

 The below bar graphs show the mean feature usage for imported solar, imported wind, and sample file in each cluster.
 For imported wind, we see that Cluster 2 simulations are the most likely to import this data, with just over 10 percent of simulations using imported wind data.
 For imported solar, all four clusters have a similar mean average for importing geographic-specific data.
 Interestingly enough, Clusters 2 and 3, the groups with the greatest proportion of technical users, have the highest average for using HOMER's sample file to run simulations.
 While HOMER considers the use of the sample file to be a negative indicator of simulation realness, it should be noted the relative usage in these clusters is still low at 1.25 and 1.75 percent of the time, respectfully.